-Today, there is still no cure for Alzheimer's.
-People with the disease progressively lose memory and the ability to function.
-Researchers are still trying to fully understand how its brain plaques and tangles lead to memory loss and other cognitive, behavioral and psychiatric symptoms -- and how to reverse those changes to prevent or stop the disease.
+Today, there is no cure for Alzheimer's.
+Researchers are still trying to fully understand how the disease leads to memory loss and other problems with thinking and behavior.
+They hope to one day reverse those changes to prevent or stop the disease.

 But if you or a loved one has Alzheimer’s, there are treatments that can make a difference.
 Some therapies ease the symptoms and help people do better for longer.
 Because the disease’s effects change over time, people often need to have their treatments adjusted by the doctor, or they need to start new ones as different problems emerge.

 For John MacInnes, the beginnings of Alzheimer’s disease were startling.
 The retired executive and former pastor in Bloomfield Hills, Mich., first realized something was wrong as he was delivering a PowerPoint presentation to a community group.
 “Then in mid-sentence, I had problems,” he says.
 “I had a well-rehearsed script in front of me, but I couldn’t get the words right, couldn’t get them out.
 That kind of shook me up.”

 Memory loss and impaired thinking are hallmark symptoms of this disease...

 Different types of drugs can treat memory loss, behavior changes, sleep problems, and other Alzheimer’s symptoms.
 They don’t stop the disease, but they can keep the problems from getting a lot worse for a few months or even years.
 All of them can have side effects, which can be more of a problem for older people.

 Doctors may recommend one or more types of medicines depending on a person’s symptoms: